Now a puzzling boom heard in Tamil Nadu

 Tirupur District Collector, Vijayakarthikeyan K on his twitter handle said, "the loud sound that was heard today morning across various parts of Tiruppur was most likely a SonicBoom caused by a Supersonic Aircraft.

-Kindly do not panic or spread rumours !
+Kindly do not panic or spread rumours!

-Defence authorities in Chennai, however, said "the loud sound heard was not due to operation of any aircraft from the Sulur Air Force Station."
+Defence authorities in Chennai, however, said, "The loud sound heard was not due to operation of any aircraft from the Sulur Air Force Station."

 The Indian Air Force on Wednesday inducted the first light combat aircraft Tejas FOC (Final Operational Clearance) standard and operationalised its Squadron 18 "Flying Bullets" at the Air Force Station at Sulur.